ElephantsGroup/eg-user/docs/overriding-views.md

 # Overriding views

-When you start using Yii2-user you will probably find that you need to override the default views provided by the module.
+When you start using eg-user you will probably find that you need to override the default views provided by the module.
 Although view names are not configurable, Yii2 provides a way to override views using themes.
 To get started you should configure your view application component as follows: